How To Choose a Pest Control Company

 Treatment Methods

-- Use chemical controls only when absolutely necessary, and always with other solutions for effective long-term pest management.
+- Employ chemical controls only when absolutely necessary, and always in combination with other controls for effective long-term pest management.

 - Assess the outcome and implement additional pest control as needed.